History of Nintendo: Entrance into video games

 Released in 1972, the first commercially available video game console, the Magnavox Odyssey, has a light gun accessory, the Shooting Gallery.
 This was the first involvement of Nintendo in video games.
-According to Martin Picard in the International Journal of Computer Game Research: "in 1971, Nintendo had—even before the marketing of the first home console in the United States—an alliance with the American pioneer Magnavox to develop and produce optoelectronic guns for the Odyssey (released in 1972), since it was similar to what Nintendo was able to offer in the Japanese toy market in 1970s".
+According to Martin Picard in the International Journal of Computer Game Research: "in 1971, Nintendo had—even before the marketing of the first home console in the United States—an alliance with the American pioneer Magnavox to develop and produce optoelectronic guns for the [Odyssey, since] it was similar to what Nintendo was able to offer in the Japanese toy market in 1970s".

 In 1973, its focus shifted to family-friendly arcades with the Laser Clay Shooting System, using the same light gun technology used in Nintendo's Kousenjuu series of toys, and set up in abandoned bowling alleys.
 Gaining some success, Nintendo developed several more light gun machines for the emerging arcade scene.
 While the Laser Clay Shooting System ranges had to be shut down following excessive costs, Nintendo had founded a new market.

-Nintendo also entered the video game market.
-Its first steps were to acquire the rights to distribute the Magnavox Odyssey in Japan in 1974 and to release its first video arcade game, EVR Race, in 1975.

-Color TV-Game console line
+Color TV-Game consoles

 In 1977, Nintendo released the Color TV-Game 6 and Color TV-Game 15, two consoles jointly developed with Mitsubishi Electric.
 The numbers in the console names indicate the number of games included in each.
+They were the start of the Color TV-Game line of console.

 Shigeru Miyamoto and Donkey Kong (1981)

 Shigeru Miyamoto created the 1981 game Donkey Kong.

-In the early 1980s, Nintendo's video game division was led by Yokoi to create some of its most famous arcade games.
+In the early 1980s, Nintendo created some of its most famous arcade games.
 The massively popular Donkey Kong was designed by Shigeru Miyamoto and released in arcades in 1981.
 Home releases soon followed, made by Coleco for the Atari 2600, Intellivision, and ColecoVision video game systems.
-Some of Nintendo's other arcade games were ported to home consoles by third parties, including Donkey Kong Jr., Sky Skipper, Mario Bros., and Donkey Kong 3.
+Some of Nintendo's other arcade games were ported to home consoles by third parties, including Donkey Kong Jr., and Mario Bros.
 Nintendo started to focus on the home game market.
-It stopped manufacturing and releasing arcade games in Japan in late 1985, and withdrew its membership from the Japan Amusement Machinery Manufacturers Association (JAMMA) on February 28, 1989.
+It stopped manufacturing and releasing arcade games in Japan in late 1985.

 The release of Donkey Kong caused Universal Studios, Inc. to take legal action and sue Nintendo for copyright infringement on their character King Kong, which was actually in the public domain.
 The court sided with Nintendo in Universal City Studios, Inc. v.
 Nintendo Co., Ltd. Nintendo thanked their lawyer, John Kirby, by giving him a $30,000 boat called the Donkey Kong, along with "exclusive worldwide rights to use the name for sailboats," and named the character Kirby after him.